1 9 6 9 (UK)

 After hearing a scratching noise coming from the roof of the house, Alison discovers some dusty old dinner plates in the attic which have a flowered owl pattern.

-This Sunday tea time series was a sexually-charged tale of adolescent jealousy, produced by Granada TV and based on the book by Alan Garner.
+This Sunday tea time series was a sexually-charged tale of adolescent jealousy, produced by Granada TV and based on the unsettling, fantasy-tinged book by Alan Garner which was awarded the Carnegie Medal and Guardian Award for children’s fiction in 1967.

 Gwyn later learns of the father he’s never known and discovers that his mother was once possessed by the same old plates Alison uncovered in the attic.